- 2 garlic cloves

 5. Pour 2 tbsp olive oil into a large frying pan and warm to a medium-high heat.
 When the pan is hot, add the schnitzels and fry for 3 mins, till golden underneath.
 Carefully turn over and fry for a further 3 mins on the other side.

 7. Divide the pasta between 2 plates.
-Top with a schnitzel each and garnish with the remaining rocket leaves and the grated Parmesan.
+Top with a schnitzel each and garnish with the remaining rocket and the grated Parmesan.